 - By default, you can deploy up to 100 nodes in each cluster.
 To increase the quota, click Submit a ticket to submit a ticket.

 - Before you add an existing ECS instance that is deployed in a Virtual Private Cloud (VPC) network, make sure that an elastic IP address is assigned to the ECS instance, or a Network Address Translation (NAT) gateway is created in the same VPC network for the ECS instance.
 In addition, you must make sure that the node has access to the Internet.
 Otherwise, you may fail to add the ECS instance.

 - Log on to the ACK console.

-- In the left-side navigation pane, choose .
+- In the left-side navigation pane, click Clusters.

-For more information about the parameters, see Create an ACK cluster.
+- In the Create Node Pool dialog box, configure the node pool.For more information about the parameters, see Create a managed kubernetes cluster.
 The following list describes some of the parameters:

 - Quantity: Specify the number of nodes that you want to add to the node pool.
 If you do not want to add nodes to the pool, set this parameter to 0.

 - Node Label: Attach labels to nodes in the node pool.

 - ECS Label: Attach labels to the Elastic Compute Service (ECS) instances.

 - Click OK.On the Node Pools page, the Status column of the node pool displays Initializing.
 This indicates that the node pool creation is in progress.
 After the node pool is created, the Status column displays Active.